Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

+as $n,m\to\infty$ with $n=m+\Ordo(1)$.
+Here, the left-hand side is the density of a probability measure, and the right-hand side expression $\hm(\cdot,\widehat{\C}\setminus\calS_1,\infty)$ stands for harmonic measure of the domain $\widehat{\C}\setminus\calS_1$ evaluated at the point at infinity, which has the interpretation of hitting probability of Brownian motion starting at $\infty$.
+We observe that harmonic measure is concentrated to the boundary, so that the above convergence may be interpreted as {\em boundary concentration}.
+Within the random normal matrix model, the addition of a new particle has the net effect of adding a term $\lvert P_{m,n}\rvert^2 \e^{-2mQ}$ of highest degree.
+This means that the net effect of adding a particle is felt primarily along the droplet boundary.
+More generally, when $\tau=\frac{n}{m}$ is kept fixed, the concentration occurs along the boundary $\partial\calS_\tau$ of another spectral droplet $\calS_\tau$.

-In the above context, we considered orthogonal polynomials of degree $<m$ with respect to the weight $\e^{-2mQ}$.
-To be more general, we may separate the connection between the degree of the polynomials and the quantization parameter $m$.
-When $n=m$, the probability density $|P_{n,m}|^2\e^{-2mQ}$ turns out to condensate along the boundary $\partial\calS_1$.
-More generally, when $\tau=\frac{n}{m}$ is kept fixed, the condensation occurs along the boundary $\partial\calS_\tau$ of another spectral droplet $\calS_\tau$.
-For the special choice $Q(z)=\frac{1}{2}\lvert z\rvert^2+a\Re(z^2)$ where $a>0$, Lee and Riser \cite{leeriser} find explicitly the orthogonal polynomials, and verified Conjecture~\ref{conj:erf} in this case.
-Along the same lines, in \cite{bblm}, Balogh, Bertola, Lee and McLaughlin study the case of the potentials $Q$ which are perturbations of the standard quadratic potential of the form
+Finally, we mention that the orthogonal polynomial approach has proven to be successful in several special cases.
+For instance, when $Q(z)=\frac{1}{2}\lvert z\rvert^2+a\Re(z^2)$ with $a>0$, Lee and Riser \cite{leeriser} obtain the orthogonal polynomials in explicit form, and verify Conjecture~\ref{conj:erf} in this case.
+Along the same lines, in \cite{bblm}, Balogh, Bertola, Lee and McLaughlin consider potentials $Q$ which are perturbations of the standard quadratic potential of the form

 for some $a\in\R$, $c>0$.
-For this choice of $Q$, they obtain an asymptotic expansion of the orthogonal polynomials.
-For choices of parameters such that the droplet $\calS_\tau$ does not divide the plane, this is expressed in terms of the properly normalized conformal mapping of the complement $\calS_\tau^c$ onto the exterior disk $\D_e$, denoted $\phi_\tau$.
+For this $Q$, they obtain an asymptotic expansion of the orthogonal polynomials.
+For parameters $a$ and $c$ such that the droplet $\calS_\tau$ does not divide the plane, the expansion is expressed in terms of the properly normalized conformal mapping of the complement $\calS_\tau^c$ onto the exterior disk $\D_e$, denoted $\phi_\tau$.
 After some rewriting, their formula reads